Catalysing youth-driven action for safer cities.

 Cuenca

 Cuenca is the third largest city in Ecuador with over a third of its population under the age of 20.
-Youth development sits high on the city’s agenda, and the city welcomes collaborations with organizations and institutions that focus on promoting entrepreneurship among youth.
-Huasipichanga together with Fundación Amaru and Integrar will lead local implementation activities in Cuenca.
-They will involve young people in reinventing and revitalizing urban public spaces using nature-based design solutions.
+Youth development sits high on the city’s agenda, and the city welcomes collaborations with organisations and institutions that focus on promoting entrepreneurship among youth.
+Huasipichanga together with Fundación Amaru and Integrar are leading local implementation activities in Cuenca.
+They involve young people in reinventing and revitalizing urban public spaces using nature-based design solutions.

 PHILIPPINES